 Our love for animals can cause us to act in a way that can lead to suffering.
-From elephant riding, to inexperienced pet owners – where loving the animal isn’t the same as understanding the complex needs of that species – to a well meaning traveller buying an animal from a local market in order to set it free.
+From elephant riding, to inexperienced pet owners – where loving the animal isn’t the same as understanding the complex needs of that species – to a well-meaning traveller buying an animal from a local market in order to set it free.
 These are all acts driven by love and compassion but can result in suffering.
 For example, setting a black market animal free will only add currency to the illegal trade of live animals and may result in even more animals awaiting their fate in markets.

 The adoration for animals that many of us feel might cause errors in judgement to be made in other situations too.
-People may feel that desire to get up close and personal to a species in order to touch or interact with it.
-This can potentially be to the detriment of the well-being of that animal and the people involved might forget to question whether the animal would choose this interaction for itself or not.
+People may feel the desire to get up close and personal to a species in order to touch or interact with it.
+This can be detrimental to that animal’s well-being and the people involved might forget to question whether the animal would choose this interaction for itself or not.
 The animal may well prefer to be as far away from us as possible.
-But it is this desire that is fuelling unethical selfie operations and visitor/animal interactions across the globe in zoos, on beaches and from many travel companies.
+But it is this desire that is fuelling unethical selfie operations and visitor/animal interactions across the globe in zoos, on beaches and with many travel companies.

 Animal lovers can feel such a strong affection for animals that their desire to interact with them can override their moral compass.
 If you are an animal lover, you have the power to stop this kind of practice by refusing to fuel the demand, no matter how strong your yearning for animal interaction is.

-“Primates have very specialised needs.
-Their nutrition is complicated and an environment and social structure that will make them thrive is very difficult to replicate in captivity, even by people who know what they are doing.
-I’ve had people approach me several times asking whether the zoo I used to work at could take their pet monkey off their hands as they no longer wanted it.
-It’s frustrating and irresponsible.”
-Sarah Blake, Projects and Development Manager, Wild Welfare
+Primates have very specialised needs.
+Their nutrition is complicated and an environment and social structure that enables them to thrive is very difficult to replicate in captivity, even by people who know what they are doing.
+Zoos are often approached to take pet monkeys who are no longer wanted.

-Exotic pets fuel the illegal wildlife trade which is exacerbating the risk of extinction of many species, but there is also a huge problem when it comes to domesticated animals too.
+Exotic pets fuel the illegal wildlife trade, which is exacerbating the risk of extinction of many wild animal species, but there is also a huge problem when it comes to domesticated animals too.
 Obesity in domestic pets has been described as an epidemic by the British Veterinary Society, fuelled by owners providing too many treats and not following feeding guidelines properly.
 The evidence of the negative impact of this on animal welfare is there, but action is required from owners, alongside understanding that, although extra food is offered out of kindness, love, or even guilt, it has the potential to be a killer.

 The examples above are by no means an all-encompassing assessment of human behaviour.
 There are genuine animal lovers out there who choose to admire exotic species from a respectful distance when on holiday and take the time to learn what their pets really need.
 The people that can sense their love of an animal and put it to good use in an informed and ethical way are the ones who truly earn the right to be called animal lovers.
 Those people should be celebrated.

-This Valentine’s day, animals need our love and affection more than ever, but they need it to be utilised in a sensible and practical way that benefits them and not us.
+This Valentine’s day, animals need our love and affection more than ever, but they need it to be utilised in a sensible and practical way, that benefits them and not us.